cometscome/TightBinding.jl/README.md

 # TightBinding.jl
 This can construct the tight-binding model and calculate energies in Julia 1.0.
+This software is released under the MIT License, see LICENSE.

 This can
 1. construct the Hamiltonian as a functional of a momentum k.
 2. plot the band structure.
 3. show the crystal structure.
 4. plot the band structure of the finite-width system with one surface or boundary.

 There is the sample jupyter notebook.

 ## Install